 This is one of the great walks of Australia and to make it even more special my family and I did it on Australia Day.
 We loved the experience of climbing the Mount Kosciuszko summit but it is well worth reading about both the thrills and the caveats before embarking, to avoid some of the common pitfalls and help you get the most out of your experience.

-Thrills of climbing Mount Kosciuszko
+Thrills of the Mount Kosciuszko walk

 I had no idea the sound of water would be a constant sound along most of the route.
 At times it was just a gentle tickle of a brook or little stream.
 Other times the water seemed to rush and roar in larger sized riverlets and waterfalls.

 To look at water and to hear it is to be soothed and relaxed.
 It is a walking massage, I always think.
-That?s why people flock to water in all its forms.
-From the lookouts along the route you can also see?the?beautiful lake Cootapatamba, an intriguing and inspiring Alpine Tarn tucked ?in below Kosciuszko's South East Ridge.
+That's why people flock to water in all its forms.
+From the lookouts along the route you can also see the beautiful lake Cootapatamba, an intriguing and inspiring Alpine Tarn tucked in below Kosciuszko's South East Ridge.

-out there once the top of the chairlift is left behind.
+It is true wilderness out there once the top of the kosciuszko express chairlift is left behind.
 There are very few man made structures once the last T-bar structure is out of sight, just rolling brown hills covered in dense green vegetation as far as the eye can see.
 It is very easy to see how people can perish out here, as well as appreciate the appeal of early exploration.

 The backcountry is laid bare here.
 For my husband, an avid off piste skier, it was eye candy heaven.
 At times he stood in wonderment salivating at steep slopes further out.